How To Score Your Target Account List For Best-fit Accounts

 #2.
 Sales History

 With this criterion, you will filter accounts based on your history with them.
-For example, lapsed lead, active lead, former customer.
+For example, lapsed lead, active lead, or former customers.

 #3.
 Positioning attribute